shalomb/ngram-counter/README.md

             # i.e. make venv, make test, make run, make clean
 ```

-`make venv` will attempt to install these for a debian-based system/container.
+`make venv` will attempt to install these for a debian-based system/container
+if they are found to be missing.

 * `pip3` (from `python3-pip` or similar)
 * `venv` (from `python3-venv` or similar)